 Sling has the upper hand on channel availability.
 However, they may be scattered in a few different base and add-on packages.
 Sling gets the win here, but you will need to figure in cost to see which is the better value.
 For all the channels on each service, please see the links below.

-The Philo TV DVR is included in the $20 monthly subscription to Philo.
-Philo allows you to record any number of shows and saves each recording for up to 30 days.
-Storage is unlimited as long as you watch a recording within 30 days of saving the episode.
+The Philo TV DVR is included in the $25 monthly subscription to Philo.
+Philo allows you to record any number of shows and saves each recording for up to 1-year.
+Storage is unlimited as long as you watch a recording within 1 year of saving the episode.